 Explaining the purpose of the briefing, Minister Burton said:

 "We're taking the time to come and meet you because we know that you – the employer – hold the key to getting Ireland back to work.
 This Government is committed to doing just that and so the Government is committed to building relationships with you, the employers.
 These briefing sessions provide an opportunity for you to gain some knowledge of the employment services available to you from the Department – services that can put job-ready candidates at your fingertips at no extra cost but, in fact, in many cases with a financial subsidy."

-Today's briefing in Limerick provided local employers with an opportunity to gain an in-depth knowledge of the employment services available through the new Intreo service being provided by the Department of Social Protection.
+Today's briefing in Dublin provided employers with an opportunity to gain an in-depth knowledge of the employment services available through the new Intreo service being provided by the Department of Social Protection.

 Minister Burton continued:

 "The Intreo offices will build links with employers locally and nationally.
 Employers will receive a comprehensive service, including the referral of skilled people, and information on the range of incentives available to them, such as the Employer Job (PRSI) Incentive Scheme, Revenue Job Assist and JobBridge internship schemes.
 Employers will also now be supported by a dedicated team of DSP activation managers located throughout the country."